sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 It should also help teach the rules of Deckahedron World.

  * Get each player to have an opportunity to do a Deckahedron flip
+ * If a player flips green token card, that's an opportunity to explain how they earn green tokens
  * If a player flips the Critical Success card, that's an opportunity to explain the Critical Flip move
  * Ideally there will be a combat scene.